emmercm/www/src/blog/an-effective-incident-runbook-template.md

 > ❌ And incident runbook should _not_ be:
 >
 > - Written once and never reviewed for accuracy again
-> - A how-to guide on how to perform regular tasks or otherwise operate a system
+> - A how-to guide on how to perform regular tasks or otherwise operate a system (see "[An Effective How-To Guide Template](/blog/an-effective-how-to-guide-template)")

 ## Summary of the situation